Millennials, Music and Addiction Recovery: What’s the Connection?

 Turning Up the Volume on Millennial Addiction Treatment

 Millennials have diverging values and consumer habits from their generational forerunners, a face that is even reflected in their addiction recovery treatment preferences.
 The reality is that younger clients don’t always respond as well to traditional talk therapy.
 They often feel guarded, judged and unwilling to share with their treatment professionals.
+If a millennial was to attend a typical rehab center, the results would vary wildly.
+For many, attending a rehab clinic can highlight traditional methods of therapy that they cannot connect with.
+This further exacerbates the problem and doesn’t get to the root of the issue.
 The Recovery Unplugged music-based rehab experience offers intuitive emotional connection to help clients permanently move past their substance use and take back control of their lives.

 Paul is a bestselling author, a veteran of the addiction treatment industry, a genuine music lover and one of the most sought-after speakers in the field.
 Under his leadership and guidance, Recovery Unplugged has been able to help thousands of people across the country overcome their addiction through the power of music.